podzimekdavid/STLViewer-OpenGL/README.md

 **STLViewer** is a simple application for loading, parsing, and displaying 3D models from STL files using OpenGL.

-This project started as a fun experiment and exploration of the STL file format and OpenGL rendering.
-Later, I also used it as part of my university coursework in 2021.
+This project started as a fun experiment to better understand the STL file format and basic 3D rendering with OpenGL.
+While working on it, I learned how STL files are structured—especially the differences between binary and ASCII formats—and how to visualize them.
+Later, I reused the experience gained from this project in one of my university coursework assignments in 2021.

 STL (Stereolithography) files come in two formats: [ASCII and Binary](https://en.wikipedia.org/wiki/STL_(file_format)).
 This viewer fully supports Binary STL files and partially supports ASCII STL (due to its limited usage in practice).